 The Good Parliament

-Professor Sarah Childs gave the Spring 2017 Chrystal Macmillan Lecture on "The 'Good' Parliament and the Feminist Critical Actor" based on her Good Parliament report (April 2017)
+Professor Childs gave the Spring 2017 Chrystal Macmillan Lecture on "The 'Good' Parliament and the Feminist Critical Actor" based on her Good Parliament report (April 2017)

 The work to produce this report was funded by the University of Bristol and the Economic and Social Research Council (ESRC).